-The Transportation Advisory Committee The Board, in cooperation with the State, and in cooperation with publicly owned operators of mass transportation services, shall be responsible for carrying out the urban transportation planning process specified in the U. S. Department of Transportation Program Manuals and shall develop the planning work program, Long Range Transportation PlanMetropolitan Transportation Plan, and Transportation Improvement Program as specified in such manuals.
+The Board, in cooperation with the State, and in cooperation with publicly owned operators of mass transportation services, shall be responsible for carrying out the urban transportation planning process specified in the U. S. Department of Transportation Program Manuals and shall develop the planning work program, Metropolitan Transportation Plan, and Transportation Improvement Program as specified in such manuals.

-The Transportation Advisory Committee This shall be the forum for cooperative decision-making by elected officials of the member General Purpose Local Governments.
-However, this shall not limit the Transportation Advisory Committee's Board's local responsibility for (1) insuring that the transportation planning process and the plans and improvement projects which emerge from that process are consistent with the policies and desires of local government; nor, (2) serving as a forum for the resolution of conflicts which arise during the course of developing the Long Range Transportation Plan Metropolitan Transportation Plan and the Transportation Improvement Program.
+This shall be the forum for cooperative decision-making by elected officials of the member General Purpose Local Governments.
+However, this shall not limit the Board's local responsibility for (1) insuring that the transportation planning process and the plans and improvement projects which emerge from that process are consistent with the policies and desires of local government; nor, (2) serving as a forum for the resolution of conflicts which arise during the course of developing the Metropolitan Transportation Plan and the Transportation Improvement Program.

-H. Transportation Advisory Committee Board Membership
+H. Board Membership

-The Transportation Advisory Committee The FBRMPO Board will consist of the Chief Elected or other elected representative(s) from the following Boards of General Purpose Local Government as well as the appointed member from the North Carolina Board of Transportation and the Division Administrator, or his designee, from the Federal Highway Administration.
+The FBRMPO Board will consist of the Chief Elected or other elected representative(s) from the following Boards of General Purpose Local Government as well as the appointed member from the North Carolina Board of Transportation and the Division Administrator, or his designee, from the Federal Highway Administration.
 Each agency will have a single representative except as indicated below:

 - 1. Asheville City Council (two representatives)

 - 2. Biltmore Forest Board of Commissioners

 - 3. Black Mountain Board of Aldermen

 - 4. Buncombe County Board of Commissioners (two representatives)

 - 5. Canton Board of Aldermen

 - 6. Clyde Board of Aldermen

 - 7. Flat Rock Village Council

 - 8. Fletcher Town Council

 - 9. Haywood County Board of Commissioners (two representatives)

 - 10. Henderson County Board of Commissioners (two representatives)

 - 11. Hendersonville City Council

 - 12. Laurel Park Town Council

 - 13. Madison County Board of Commissioners

-- 13.14.
-Maggie Valley Board of Aldermen
+- 14. Maggie Valley Board of Aldermen

-- 15. Mars Hill Town Council
+- 15. Mars Hill Board of Aldermen

 - 16. Mills River Town Council

 - 17. Montreat Board of Commissioners

-- 14.18.
-Transylvania County (Advisory, non-voting)
+- 18. Transylvania County (Advisory, non-voting)

-- 15.19.
-Waynesville Board of Aldermen
+- 19. Waynesville Board of Aldermen

-- 16.20.
-Weaverville Town Council
+- 20. Weaverville Town Council

-- 17.21.
-Woodfin Board of Aldermen
+- 21. Woodfin Board of Aldermen

-- 18. Mill's River Town Council

-- 19.22.
-North Carolina Board of Transportation Division 13
+- 22. North Carolina Board of Transportation Division 13

-- 20.23.
-North Carolina Board of Transportation Division 14
+- 23. North Carolina Board of Transportation Division 14 - 24.

-- 21.24.
 Federal Highway Administration (Advisory, non-voting)